Fermi-surface-sheet dependent electron-phonon coupling in a borocarbide superconductor YNi$_2$B$_2$C

-DHvA oscillations can also be observed in the mixed state of superconductors: e.g., NbSe$_2$ \cite{Graebner76PRL, Onuki92JPSJ}, A15 superconductors \cite{Mueller92PRL, Corcoran94PRL, Harrison94PRB}, borocarbide superconductors \cite{Terashima95SSC, Heinecke95ZPB, Bergk07PhysicaC, Isshiki08PRB}, organic superconductors \cite{vanderWel95SynthMet, Wosnitza00PRB}, heavy-fermion superconductors \cite{Hedo95JPSJ, Ohkuni97JPSJ, Haga99JPSJ, Settai01JPCM, Terashima07PRB}, MgB$_2$ \cite{Yelland02PRL, Isshiki05PhysicaC}, KOs$_2$O$_6$ \cite{Terashima12PRB}, and high-$T_c$ cuprates \cite{DoironLeyraud07Nature, Sebastian08Nature}. dHvA oscillations in the mixed state suffer extra damping compared to the normal state.
+DHvA oscillations can also be observed in the mixed state of superconductors: e.g., NbSe$_2$ \cite{Graebner76PRL, Onuki92JPSJ}, A15 superconductors \cite{Mueller92PRL, Corcoran94PRL, Harrison94PRB}, borocarbide superconductors \cite{Terashima95SSC, Heinecke95ZPB, Bergk07PhysicaC, Isshiki08PRB}, organic superconductors \cite{vanderWel95SynthMet, Wosnitza00PRB}, heavy-fermion superconductors \cite{Hedo95JPSJ, Ohkuni97JPSJ, Haga99JPSJ, Settai01JPCM, Terashima07PRB}, MgB$_2$ \cite{Yelland02PRL, Fletcher04PRB, Isshiki05PhysicaC}, KOs$_2$O$_6$ \cite{Terashima12PRB}, and high-$T_c$ cuprates \cite{DoironLeyraud07Nature, Sebastian08Nature}. dHvA oscillations in the mixed state suffer extra damping compared to the normal state.
 This damping is due to the opening of the superconducting gap, and therefore, by analyzing this damping, it is expected that one can estimate the magnitude of the superconducting gap for each orbit, although, at present, many different theoretical models have been proposed \cite{Maki91PRB, Stephen92PRB, Maniv92PRB, Miyake93PhysicaB, Wasserman94PhysicaB, Dukan95PRL, Norman95PRB, Miller95JPCM, Gvozdikov98PRB, Gorkov98JETPLett, Mineev00PhilMagB, Yasui02PRB, Zhuravlev12PRB, Gorkov12PRB}, and it is unclear which model is the most quantitatively reliable (see, for example, discussion in \cite{Janssen98PRB, Maniv01RMP, Yasui02PRB}).

-In this paper, we focus on YNi$_2$B$_2$C, a nonmagnetic member of the rare-earth nickel-borocarbide superconductors \cite{Nagarajan94PRL, Cava94Nature}, with a relatively high superconducting transition temperatures of $T_c$ = 15.6 K. Although those borocarbides contain a typical magnetic element Ni, phonon-nmediated superconductivity was theoretically suggested \cite{Pickett94PRL} and finally confirmed experimentally by the observation of clear isotope effects \cite{Cheon99PhysicaC}.
+In this paper, we focus on YNi$_2$B$_2$C, a nonmagnetic member of the rare-earth nickel-borocarbide superconductors \cite{Nagarajan94PRL, Cava94Nature}, with a relatively high superconducting transition temperature of $T_c$ = 15.6 K. Although those borocarbides contain a typical magnetic element Ni, phonon-mediated superconductivity was theoretically suggested \cite{Pickett94PRL} and finally confirmed experimentally by the observation of clear isotope effects \cite{Cheon99PhysicaC}.
 Thus the mass enhancement in YNi$_2$B$_2$C is basically ascribed to the electron-phonon coupling.
-Intriguingly, despite the phono-mediated superconductivity, strong anisotropy in the superconducting gap has been suggested from upper critical field, specific heat, thermal conductivity, and angle-resolved photoelectron spectroscopy measurements \cite{Shulga98PRL, Nohara99JPSJ, Boaknin01PRL, Baba10PRB}.
+Intriguingly, despite the phonon-mediated superconductivity, strong anisotropy in the superconducting gap has been suggested from upper critical field, specific heat, thermal conductivity, and angle-resolved photoelectron spectroscopy measurements \cite{Shulga98PRL, Nohara99JPSJ, Boaknin01PRL, Baba10PRB}.

 Several research groups have conducted dHvA measurements on YNi$_2$B$_2$C and a sister compound LuNi$_2$B$_2$C to determine the Fermi surface \cite{Terashima95SSC, Heinecke95ZPB, Tokunaga95JPSJ, Nguyen96JLTP, Terashima97PRB, Bergk08PRL, Isshiki08PRB}.
 Although comparison to band-structure calculations was partially successful, there was a notable discrepancy: the calculations were unable to explain the origin of the second largest frequency $\beta$ with $F \sim$7 kT for $B \parallel c$ (Fig. 1) \cite{Winzer01Book, Yamauchi04PhysicaC, Bergk08PRL, Isshiki08PRB}.
 In addition, a large frequency $\zeta$ remained unexplained as well (Fig. 1).
 Because the $\beta$ orbit occupies more than 20\% of the cross-sectional area of the Brillouin zone, these failures are serious.
 Intriguingly, the $\alpha$ oscillation arising from a small closed Fermi sheet in YNi$_2$B$_2$C could be observed deep in the mixed state, in some cases down to a field as low as $\sim$20\% of the upper critical field (0.2$B_{c2}$) \cite{Terashima95SSC, Heinecke95ZPB, Goll96PRB, Terashima97PRB, Bintley03PhysicaC, Isshiki08PRB, Nossler17PRB}.
 It was argued that the gap opening on this sheet is much smaller than gaps on other sheets \cite{Terashima97PRB, Nossler17PRB}.